adieyal/sd-dynamic-prompts/docs/tutorial.md

 Neat!

 Wildcard files can use all the same syntax that we can use in our prompts.
-To demonstrate this, let's create a new file called precious_metals.txt.
+To demonstrate this, let's create a new file called `precious_metals.txt`.
 Inside we add:

 ```
-# precious_metals.txt
 {rose|yellow|white} gold
 platinum
 silver